robey/packrattle/docs/tutorial.md

 So if that was all it could do, we might as well pack up and go home.
 This vacation is over.

-Luckily this is just the beginning.
+Luckily, this is just the beginning!
 We don't really want the match object from the regex.
 We want it to be parsed into a number, and we can get that by adding a transform to the parser.

 ```javascript
 > var number = packrattle.regex(/\d+/).map(match => parseInt(match[0], 10));